9 Facts About LSD Everyone Should Know

 In organic chemistry, moiety is a part of a chemical molecule can be found within other kinds of molecules as well.
-The moiety of an acetyl group can be found in many organic compounds, such as: including acetic acid, acetylcholine, acetyl-CoA, acetylcysteine, acetaminophen.
+The moiety of an acetyl group can be found in many organic compounds, including acetic acid, acetylcholine, acetyl-CoA, acetylcysteine, and acetaminophen.
 19

 The Moiety of LSD (Serotonin and Dopamine)

-LSD is one of a kind in psychedelic molecules.
-The most amazing thing about LSD is that it contains the moiety of both Serotonin and Dopamine!
+LSD is one of a kind when it comes to psychedelic molecules.
+One very interesting thing about LSD is that it contains the moiety of both Serotonin and Dopamine!
 22

-80% to 90% of the serotonin is located in the enterochromaffin cells that are found in the gastrointestinal tract.
+80% to 90% of the serotonin is located in the enterochromaffin cells which are found in the gastrointestinal tract.
 Serotonin plays an important part in regulating the gastrointestinal movements.

 After it has been secreted by the enterochromaffin cells, serotonin pours from these tissues and gets absorbed and stored in the blood platelets.
 The next highest concentration of Serotonin is found in the muscular system, where it regulates muscle movement and blood flow to the muscles.
 24

 Lastly, the rest of the serotonin is found in the brain where its function is to regulate mood, feelings, emotions, and sleep.
-Serotonin also keeps track of our social status, and like the lobsters, we use serotonin to find and determine our place in the social hierarchy of human beings.25
+Because of these effects, serotonin also influences our social status - much like lobsters, we use serotonin to find and determine our place in our unique social hierarchy.25

 Dopamine is a very important neurotransmitter.
 It is the one chemical which is responsible for transmitting signals in between the neurons of the brain and manages the reward circuitry of the brain.
 Not many neurons actually make dopamine.26

 Dopamine is important as it functions to improve the pumping strength of the heart muscle and increases blood flow to the kidneys.
-Dopamine is used to treat psychological conditions which occur when the organism is in shock, astonishment, fear, happiness, and success.
+Dopaminergic compounds are used to treat psychological conditions which occur when the organism is in shock, astonishment, or fear.
 2728

-Dopamine knows to either reward or punish the nervous system which allows the organism to learn how to function healthily in the world.
+Dopamine is involved in the system’s rewarding or punishing through the nervous system, which influences how the organism learns to function socially in the world.

 LSD Contains Serotonin & Dopamine Structures